-The Opuha scheme operates by releasing water into the Opuha River which flows into the Opihi River.
-Irrigation takes are from both the Opuha and Opihi rivers.
+The Opuha scheme operates by releasing stored water from Lake Opuha via the dam into the Opuha River, which flows into the Opihi River.

 Water is also supplied to the Timaru District Council for commercial and domestic purposes.

-Irrigators determine their irrigation requirements and order their water on a daily basis.
+During the irrigation season, irrigators determine what their water needs are and order it on a daily basis.

-These water orders are aggregated and sufficient water is released from the dam to supply the irrigation requirements as well as ensuring the minimum flow is maintained in the river.
+These water orders are aggregated, and sufficient water is released from the dam to supply the irrigation requirements while ensuring minimum flows in the river.

 Power Station Generation

-The Opuha Dam facility includes a 7MW hydro station at the base of the dam that generates electricity with all the water that is released from the lake storage.
-The power station provides a valuable contribution to the local electricity network and the revenue from the electricity sales accounts for approximately half of the company’s income.
+The Opuha Dam facility includes a single turbine, 7MW hydro station at the base of the dam that generates electricity from all the water released from the lake storage.
+The power station provides a valuable contribution to the local electricity network with revenue from electricity sales accounting for approximately half of the Opuha Water’s income.

-The power station operates every day but the amount of running is dependent on the amount of water that is required for the river downstream.
-The water from the power station discharges into a large ‘regulating pond’ and then a control structure at the bottom end of the regulating pond (the downstream weir) regulates the amount of water released into the Opuha River.
-This arrangement means the power station can operate intermittently at full load to get the best electricity price while the flow into the river is managed at a consistent, natural level.
+The power station operates every day, but of its hours of running depend on the amount of water required for the river downstream.
+Water from the power station discharges into a large ‘regulating pond’ where a control structure, the downstream weir, regulates the amount of water released into the Opuha River.
+This arrangement means the power station can operate intermittently at full load to get the best electricity price, while the flow into the river is managed at a consistent, natural level.

-The power station is operated and maintained under contract by Trustpower.
-The station is monitored and operated from their Control Centre in Tauranga and the maintenance support is based at Lake Coleridge approximately 60km northwest of Methven and 170km from Lake Opuha.
+The power station is monitored operated under contract by Manawa Energy from its Control Centre in Tauranga. and the Maintenance support is based at Lake Coleridge, approximately 60km northwest of Methven and 170km from Lake Opuha.

-The electricity connection is into Alpine Energy’s network and onto Transpower’s national grid via the substations at Fairlie and Albury.
+The electricity connection is into Alpine Energy’s network and on to Transpower’s national grid via substations at Fairlie and Albury.
 The amount of electricity generated annually is entirely dependent on the hydrology of the catchment (lake storage and downstream water demand).
-The output can vary considerably from year to year and for any particular month.
-The graph below gives an indication of the historical variability.
+Output can vary considerably from year to year and for any particular month.

 Some Facts and Figures: